spirobel/discord-rolesync/README.md

 ### user lost access after role id assigned to group

 if you assign a role id to a group you decide to manage access to this group through discord.
-So if a user wants to stay in this group he needs to connect his discord account and relogin
+So if a user wants to stay in this group he needs to connect his discord account to discourse.

-### have you tried logout and login again ?

-this plugin only acts on the discourse login.
-So if there are any issues a new session might help.

 ### non discord users are affected by this plugin